Skip to content

 Feminism, fluid relationships and CabaRap: in conversation with three Delft Fringe Festival creators

 The talents preparing for the Delft Fringe Festival on the second 'Makersday' at the end of April are not navel-gazing.
 They are more interested in social issues such as feminism, cancel culture and the influence of social media.
-They explore this through music, dance, theatre or cabaret.
+They explore these through music, dance, theatre or cabaret.
 The atmosphere is relaxed at Theatre de Veste in Delft.
 Here...

 Italian writer Matteo B. Bianchi ©Claudio Sforza